 - A general Title I Parent Meeting is held in the fall and spring of the school year.

 - Throughout the year, parent teacher conferences are held upon request.
 These meetings provide opportunities for parents to formulate suggestions, and to participate as appropriate, in decisions about the education of their children.
 The school will respond to any such suggestions as soon as practicably possible.

 - Provide parents with frequent reports on their children’s progress.
 Specifically, the school will provide reports as follows:

-- Provide to each parent an individual student report about the performance of their child on the State assessment in Math, English Language Arts and Biology.
+- Provide to each parent an individual student report about the performance of their child on the State assessment in Math, English Language Arts and Science.

 - Provide information to parents of participating students in an understandable and uniformed format, including alternative formats upon the request of parents with disabilities, and to the extent practicable, in a language that parents can understand.

 - Provide to parents of participating children information in a timely manner about Title I, Part A programs that includes a description and explanation of the school’s curriculum, the forms of academic assessment used to measure children’s progress and the proficiency levels students are expected to meet.

 - Provide parents reasonable access to staff.
 Specifically, staff will be available for consultation with parents as follows:

 - Staff can be contacted by phone or e-mail.
 Telephone numbers and e-mail addresses are readily accessible in the phone directory and on the school website.
 Parent/Teacher Title 1 meetings are set up by the Guidance Department upon parent request.

 - Provide each parent timely notice when their child has been assigned or has been taught for four (4) or more consecutive weeks by a teacher who is not highly qualified within the meaning of the term in section 200.56 of the Title I Final Regulations (67 Fed.
 Reg.
 71710, December 2, 2002).